BjoernKW/ZenQuery/README.md

 SELECT * FROM table WHERE field = ?
 OR another_field = ?
 ```

-These arguments can then be supplied as [additional URL parameters](#formats) to your API call.s
+These arguments can then be supplied as [additional URL parameters](#formats) to your API calls.

 #### <a name="foreign-keys"/>Navigating entities referenced by foreign keys